theawsomeyellowcatinthehat/democracycraft-wiki/docs/jobs/trades/lumberjack.md

 ## Where can I farm logs?

 There are 2 main places on the server where you can farm logs, the wild, and oakridge.
 Oakridge is the town with the industry theme of lumber, it's a town built for it, you can rent orchards to farm trees there.
-In the wild however is where you can get the most out of your ability, you can use /airport to reach a wild station and explore, finding new biomes using /map and getting all the lumber to your hearts desire!
+In the wild however is where you can get the most out of your ability, you can use /airport to reach a wild station and explore, finding new biomes using /map or just exploring the wild and getting all the lumber to your hearts desire!

 :::tip Make sure to replant your trees so you can come back later!
 :::